gregor-i/nutria/README.md

     - return to start position
     - save high quality screenshots to disk and to shareable url
  - Some complex number opertations are not implemented
- - complex number power seems to be incorrect

  - evaluate [blockly](https://developers.google.com/blockly) as editor for free style fractals